Thirty-seven people. Four countries. One obsession — horror that stays with you long after the screen goes dark.

 We trust our players.
 No hand-holding, no tutorial text.
 You discover the world the way you would in real life — by being in it.

-We're a fully remote team spread across four countries.
-What unites us isn't location — it's a pathological love of horror and a refusal to make games we wouldn't want to play.
+Fully remote.
+Spread across four countries.
+United by a pathological love of horror and a refusal to make games we wouldn’t want to play ourselves.

-We're not looking for people who want a job.
-We're looking for people who can't help themselves — who lose hours in world-building, who hear a sound cue in a film and spend the rest of the day thinking about why it worked.
+We’re not looking for people who want a job.
+We’re looking for people who can’t help themselves — who lose hours in world-building, who hear a sound cue and spend the rest of the day thinking about why it worked.